 - Persecution due to identity (LGBTQ, gender, religious, and/or racial persecution)

 - Lack of safety, sustenance, and opportunities

-SPARC has committed to elevating the stories of refugees globally and locally through socially engaged arts.
-We are currently accepting proposals for 2020 programming that honor these complex histories and present realities.
+SPARC is committed to sharing the stories of refugees globally and locally through socially engaged exhibitions and programs.
+We invite proposals that honor these complex histories and present realities.